Quad flat package: Variants

 Some QFP packages have an exposed pad.
 The exposed pad is an extra pad underneath or on top of the QFP that may act as a ground connection and/or as a heat sink for the package.
-The pad is typically 10 or more mm², and with the pad soldered down onto the ground plane, heat is passed into the PCB.
+The pad is typically 10 or more mm2, and with the pad soldered down onto the ground plane, heat is passed into the PCB.
 This exposed pad also gives a solid ground connection.
-These type of QFP packages often have a -EP suffix (e.g. a LQFP-EP 64), or they have an odd number of leads, (e.g. a TQFP-101).
+These types of QFP packages often have an -EP suffix (e.g. a LQFP-EP 64), or they have an odd number of leads, (e.g. a TQFP-101).

 Ceramic QFP package

 Ceramic QFP packages come in two variants, CERQUAD and CQFP:

 CERQUAD packages

 Hereby the leadframe is attached between two ceramic layers of the package.
 The leadframe is attached using glass.
 This package is a variant of the CERDIP package.
 CERQUAD packages are the "low cost" alternative for CQFP packages, and are mainly used for terrestrial applications.